Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 It’s time to look at managed hosting if:

 The monthly cost difference between shared and managed is real.
 But so is the cost of a site that slowly underperforms as your business grows.
-If your website is supposed to be working for your business, its infrastructure should support that, not quietly limit it.
+If your website is supposed to be working for your business, its infrastructure should support that, not limit it without your knowledge.

 Frequently Asked Questions